 Wyze has a MicroSD card slot on the bottom of it, which lets you record 24/7 continuously.
 You’ll still only get 12 seconds in the events tab, but you can use the events to mark the time of the motion, then scrub through the timeline to see the entirety of the action.
 A 32 GB MicroSD card is $9.

 Blink Mini costs $35 for the camera.
 Unlike Wyze, Blink only alerts you if it detects motion, and nothing is recorded.
 But Blink is offering free cloud service to everyone for the rest of 2020.
-And if you owned Blink Indoor or Blink XT previously, you’ll get cloud recording for free forever.
+And if you owned the previous generation Blink Indoor or Blink Outdoor previously, you’ll get cloud recording for free forever.

 For those that want “free” recordings, Blink is releasing their new Sync Module 2, which costs an extra $35.
 With this setup, you get motion recording of up to 30 seconds and you can store these clips locally on a USB drive.
 You’ll have to buy a 64 GB drive because it isn’t included.
 So you’re looking at $70 for “free” 30 second recordings.